 The demand for high-density electrical connectors in the medical market is increasing.
 The irreversible trend of connectors in the medical field is becoming smaller, lighter and more ergonomic.
 This trend has strongly driven demand growth.

-These requirements will also face a series of standards and customer solutions, but providing the correct solution is not as simple as installing a PIN needle into an existing medical connector.
+These requirements will also face a series of standards and customer solutions, but providing the correct solution is not as simple as installing a PIN needle into an existing custom medical connector.
 Due to the combination of International Electrotechnical Commission (IEC) specifications and safety regulations in other regions, designing high-density connectors that are not bulky is often a challenging task.

 1. High density electrical connector

 A high-density electrical connector is a connector with a large number of individual contacts such as PIN pins in a relatively small connector body.
 There is no obvious boundary between standard connectors and high-density connectors, but high-density connector naming is usually defined by having a greater number of contact points in the same housing size.

 The increasing demand for high-density electrical connectors is driven by many factors, but especially the size, weight and functional requirements.
 Component size and weight have long been key factors in many military and aerospace applications, and due to the increasing popularity of portable and patient wearable devices, connectors are now becoming more important in the medical market.

 By increasing the contact density of connectors, design engineers can improve performance while maintaining the same size and minimizing additional weight.
 Using a high-density contact design can also prevent standard power connectors